Philip of Sweden

 Philip or Filip (Filip Halstensson) was King of Sweden from c.
 1105–1110 until 1118.

-He was a son of King Halsten Stenkilsson and nephew of King Inge the Elder.
+Philip was a son of King Halsten Stenkilsson and nephew of King Inge the Elder.
 Philip and his brother Inge the Younger ruled together from 1105 or 1110 and onwards as successors of their uncle King Inge the Elder.
 According to the records of the Westrogothic law (Västgötalagen) he was a good king.
 Little else is known about him.
 Hardly any other Swedish king who was the undisputed ruler of the kingdom after the Christianization is less known than Philip.